bernardLis/Bhagaskara/README.md

 # Bhagaskara
-Project of web page for Your design agency.
+Project of web page for the best design agency in the world.
+Although it is work in progress, currently this website is pretty amazing.

 It is a web page created in a grid, without any plugins.
 It is fully scalable.